agro23/SnappySnips/README.md

 EXPECTED OUTPUT: None.
   - Test should pass

-* Add Save() to stylists <--
-EXPECTED INPUT (From StylistTests.cs): "Kermit the Frog".
-  - Data is written to the db and to a list and they are compared.
-EXPECTED OUTPUT: None.
-  - Test should pass

-* Add GetAll() to Stylist.cs
+* Add GetAll() to Stylist
 - Test for nothing in db
 EXPECTED INPUT (From StylistTests.cs): GetAll().Count at 0
 EXPECTED OUTPUT: None.
 But test should pass if the db is empty.

-* Add GetClients() to Stylist.cs
+* Add Save() to Stylist
-EXPECTED INPUT (From StylistTests.cs):
+EXPECTED INPUT (From StylistTests.cs): "Kermit the Frog".
-  - two different clients added to a list and the clients db, then retrieved and compared.
+  - Data is written to the db and to a list and they are compared.
 EXPECTED OUTPUT: None.
-But test should pass if the list matches the output list from the Stylist.GetClients() method.
+  - Test should pass

 * Create View to see stylists